 The Marble Mountains scenic relic complex includes 5 limestone mountains: Hoa (Fire), Thuy (Water), Moc (Wood), Kim (Metal), and Tho (Earth) Mount.
 Each mountain has a unique characteristic… attracting tourists to visit and travel.

-Traveling to Da Nang without checking in to Thuy Mount, the largest mountain and most beautiful scenes worth visiting in Da Nang, you will be extremely regretful.
-This is a destination rich in spirituality, culture and history.
-Reaching the top of Thuy Mount, visitors will be overwhelmed by the unique natural scenery of the entire Marble mountain, the image of the city in the distance and the beautiful, poetic beaches surrounding it.
+Traveling to Da Nang without checking out Thuy Mountain, the largest mountain and one of the most beautiful sights worth visiting in Da Nang, will be a great regret.
+This is a destination rich in spirituality, culture, and history.
+Reaching the summit of Thuy Mount, visitors will be overwhelmed by the unique natural scenery of Marble Mountain, the distant city skyline, and the beautiful, poetic beaches surrounding it.

 Thuy Mount

-Thuy mount, also called Tam Thai mountain, has an area of about 15 hectares and is up to 160 meters high.
-Thuy Mount with 3 peaks located on 3 floors include:
+Thuy Mount, also known as Tam Thai Mountain, covers about 15 hectares and reaches up to 160 meters in height.
+Thuy Mount, with 3 peaks, located on 3 floors, includes:

 Thuong Thai: the highest mountain, possessing many monumental works such as Tam Thai pagoda, Tu Tam pagoda, Hanh Cung area, Vong Giang Dai, Hoa Nghiem cave…